Lake Musters and Lake Colhué Huapí: Lake Musters

-Lake Colhué Huapí
+Lake Colhué Huapi

 The name of this large water mirror comes from the Mapuche language Mapudungun.
 Colhué means "reddish or red place" and Huapí means "island".
 It is a reference to one of the many clay conformed islands of such lake.
 The lake was named in official Argentine cartography by explorer Francisco Moreno who reached the lake in 1876.
 Subsequent analysis have shown that Moreno appear to have mistaken it for the larger General Carrera Lake whom indigenous Tehuelches called Coluguape.

 Colhué Huapi fills a shallow depression formed by strong eolean action over an area of fine clays.
 It is fed by the Falso Senguerr river, a sinuous branch of main Senguerr River.
 The lake coast is dominated by extensive wetlands mainly at its feeding zone.
 In contrast to its neighbour Musters (separated by a 12 km wide and 695 m high isthmus) Colhué has an average depth of 2 m and high water turbidity due to suspended sediments deposited by constant wind.

 It is considered an argilotrophic brackish water lake because of its high levels of inorganic sediments in suspension.
 As with lake Musters, and despite the high water opacity, Patagonian perch and silversides have large populations.
 Of high interest is the native big mouth perch (Percichthys colhuehuapensis) currently endangered by pressure of human-introduced foreign salmonidae.